neuronumcybernetics/neuronum/README.md

 ------------------

 ### **About Neuronum**
-Neuronum is a real-time app engine designed for developers to build event-driven apps and services in minutes using high-level Python
+Neuronum is the real-time data engine designed for developers to build event-driven apps and services in minutes using high-level Python

 ### **Features**
 **Cell & Nodes**